 Why Utah Residents Should Go Solar Before Nov.
 15, 2017

-Would you turn down an investment that guarantees 10% return on your surplus energy over the course of 18 years?
+Would you turn down an investment that guarantees 10 percent return on your surplus energy over the course of 18 years?

 Here’s another question.

-Would you turn down an investment that guarantees 10% return on your surplus energy over the course of 18 years and has a 10% discount rate on the implementation process?
+Would you turn down an investment that guarantees 10 percent return on your surplus energy over the course of 18 years and has a 10 percent discount rate on the implementation process?

-If you have a head on your shoulders at all, the answer is a resounding “no.” The good news is the Go Solar Group is making Utahans’ ability to capitalize on that exact investment easier than ever with a 10% markdown on solar installation, provided solar prospects submit their net metering agreements and schedule appointments with us prior to Nov.
+If you have a head on your shoulders at all, the answer is a resounding, “No.” The good news is the Go Solar Group is making Utahans’ ability to capitalize on that exact investment easier than ever, with a 10 percent markdown on solar installation, provided solar prospects submit their net metering agreements and schedule appointments with us prior to Nov.
 14 and November 10, respectively.

 Opting in to solar as soon as possible will provide solar prospects with security and assurance in a Utah market that will soon become very different, albeit still fruitful for customers.

-In addition to circumventing the upcoming net metering changes and capitalizing on the 10% markdown the Go Solar Group will give to customers, here are some additional reasons why solar investments will be worth it for Utahans in 2018 and beyond.
+In addition to circumventing the upcoming net metering changes and capitalizing on the 10 percent markdown the Go Solar Group will give to customers, here are some additional reasons why solar investments will be worth it for Utahans in 2018 and beyond.

 The Time Value of Solar Panel Investments

 The time value of money is the concept that the money you have at your disposal today is worth more than the equivalent amount of money in the future, merely because of its potential investment and earning capacity.